-- 6 Four industry associations of: The Japan Electrical Manufacturers' Association (JEMA), Japan Electronics and Information Technology Industries Association (JEITA), Communications and Information Network Association of Japan (CIAJ), and Japan Business Machine and Information System Industries Association (JBMIA). - 7 Refers to the Nijumaru (double circle) Project sponsored by the Japan Committee for International Union for Conservation of Nature and Natural Resources (UCIN) to achieve the Aichi Targets.
+9 Four industry associations of: The Japan Electrical Manufacturers' Association (JEMA), Japan Electronics and Information Technology Industries Association (JEITA), Communications and Information Network Association of Japan (CIAJ), and Japan Business Machine and Information System Industries Association (JBMIA).

-Revitalization of Satoyama in Coordination with Citizens Groups
+Restoration of Satoyama10 in Coordination with Citizens Groups

-We carry at various activities for environmental preservation through the Panasonic ECO RELAY JAPAN (PERJ) together with our domestic business sites, labor union, and retiree group.
+Panasonic have conducted various activities for environmental conservation through the Panasonic ECO RELAY JAPAN (PERJ) together with our domestic business sites, labor union, and retiree group.

-Unitopia Sasayama Satoyama Revitalization led by PERJ is an initiative aiming at cyclical use of Satoyama as it used to be in the 26.4 ha of premises in the Unitopia Sasayama Resort owned by the Panasonic Group Workers Unions Association.
-This activity was certified as a partner project of the Japan Committee for United Nations Decade on Biodiversity in recognition of our unique initiatives such as utilizing a private company's resort facility as a trial field for biodiversity preservation and environmental education, as well as organizing nature conservation activities and related education programs in collaboration with various stakeholders incliding as local authorities, corporations, universities, NPOs, and local farmers.
+Unitopia Sasayama Satoyama Restoration led by PERJ is an activity, aiming at circular use of Satoyama resources by reproducing the Satoyama conditions as they used to be, in the 26.4 ha of premises in the Unitopia Sasayama Resort owned by the Panasonic Group Workers Unions Association.
+In 2017, this activity was certified as a partner project of the Japan Committee for the United Nations Decade on Biodiversity in recognition of our unique activities such as utilizing a private company's resort facility as a trial field for biodiversity conservation and environmental education, as well as organizing nature conservation activities and related educational programs in collaboration with various stakeholders including local authorities, corporations, universities, NPOs and local farmers.
+The ongoing project was also awarded the Biodiversity Action Award 2018.